The DASH Diet for blood pressure control

 Why is the DASH diet important for adults and children?

-For children, the DASH diet serves as a vital tool in preventing high blood pressure and future cardiovascular issues.
+- For children the DASH diet serves as a vital tool in preventing high blood pressure and future cardiovascular issues.
 It provides essential nutrients for growth and development, supports a healthy metabolism, and fosters good eating habits from an early age.
 Reducing sodium and sugar intake helps prevent obesity and diabetes, which are growing concerns among children and teens.

 How to start following the DASH diet?